People Development-as-a-service

 • Some out of scope things we got excited about (people development-as-a-service, culture change in internal teams and self-management)

-’s People and Culture teams in early 2019.
+I led the project with With You’s People and Culture teams in early 2019.
 We Are With You (formerly Addaction) is a national charity that supports people who have issues with drugs, alcohol or mental health.
 The project was a team effort with Alice, Marina, Ricky, Lizzy and Eben.

 The project brief: How might we have better and more frequent appraisals, so that our people keep developing the capabilities we need to deliver brilliant services for our clients?